mine-cetinkaya-rundel/duke_statsci_homepage/index.md

 If you would like to meet to discuss the Statistical Science major,
 <a href="mailto:mine@stat.duke.edu">send me an email</a> to schedule
 an appointment.
-In Fall 2016 I will generally be available Mondays and Wednesdays 5-6pm.
 Also visit the
 <a href="https://stat.duke.edu/undergraduate-program.html">department
 website</a> as many of your questions can also be answered there.
-Of course, I'm always happy to chat!

 ### Pedagogy